HeyGen-Official/StreamingAvatarTSDemo/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a sample project and was bootstrapped using [Create React App](https://github.com/facebook/create-react-app) Feel free to play around with the existing code and please leave any feedback for the SDK [here](https://github.com/HeyGen-Official/StreamingAvatarSDK/discussions).

 ## Available Scripts